bobpeulen/oci_opensearch_ad/introduction/introduction.md

 Estimated Workshop Time: 1 hour 30 minutes

-## Prerequisites:
-* Please run the workshop in your home region.
-You will use Oracle Cloud Shell to access the OCI OpenSearch cluster, which is limited to your home region because of networking requirements.
-* Please add the appropriate policies for [Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm), [OCI OpenSearch](https://docs.oracle.com/en-us/iaas/Content/search-opensearch/Concepts/ocisearchpermissions.htm), and [Oracle Notification Service](https://docs.oracle.com/en-us/iaas/Content/Notification/Concepts/notificationoverview.htm).

 *The video below is an example of the final result when all steps have been performed*

 ---- ADD VIDEO